Are there different types of bankruptcy in the UK?

 Importantly, an IVA allows you to buy more time to restructure your finances, avoiding the need to declare bankruptcy.
 If an IVA fails, the only next step left for an individual in debt is likely to be bankruptcy.

-In the UK, companies that can no longer pay their debts are considered to be insolvent.
-If your company is in financial distress, however, it cannot declare bankruptcy.
-An insolvency practitioner can advise on the best course of action, but common alternatives to bankruptcy for companies include the following:
+An insolvency practitioner can advise on the best course of action, but common alternatives to insolvency for companies can include the following:

 Administration